OpenCyphal/public_regulated_data_types/reg/udral/README.md

  - `a` and `A` followed by length in items and brackets encode variable and fixed size arrays
  - `=` marks byte alignment point

+This is a draft and informal description which would likely change.
-Sample code that generates type string from DSDL and compares two strings for compatibility can be seen at this (temporary) location: <https://gitlab.com/vadimz1/dsdl-sig-gen/-/tree/main>.
+Sample proof-of-concept code that generates type string from DSDL and compares two strings for compatibility can be seen at this
+(temporary) location: <https://gitlab.com/vadimz1/dsdl-sig-gen/-/tree/main>.